RealityHertz/Greenhouse-Project/Documentation/Signoffs/CO2 & NO2 Monitoring Subsystem - Signoff.md

   ![PWM Graph](https://github.com/RealityHertz/Greenhouse-Project/blob/main/Documentation/Images/PPM.png)

 - **CO2 and NO2 Levels**
   - The average concentration of CO<sub>2</sub> found in the atmosphere is around 400 parts per million (ppm), but greenhouses often produce greater concentrations.
 This is due to a greater plant yield at higher levels.
-[1]
+If the level of CO<sub>2</sub> in the greenhouse is between 400-2000 ppm, the plants are able to have a greater increase in growth.
+However, any ranges outside of these parameters result in a negative growth rate for the plants.
+[1].
   - According to the CDC, anything over 5ppm is considered dangerous for an extended period of time.
 [2]

 - **Power Supply for MIKROE-3700**